coady/waiter/README.rst

 Decorators prevent the caller from customizing delay options.
 And even organizing the code around functions prevents custom handling of failures.

-Waiter is built around iterators instead, because the foundation of retrying / polling is a slowly executing loop.
+Waiter is built around iteration instead, because the foundation of retrying / polling is a slowly executing loop.
 The resulting interface is both easier to use and more flexible, decoupling the delay algorithms from the application logic.